Largest Solar Hybrid Project in the Western Pacific

 After the PPA was assigned to SPPP, Financial Close was reached in April 2022 with debt drawdown from Export Finance Australia and equity infusion from SPPP shareholders.
-Once completed, the Palau Solar Battery Project will be the largest such project in the Western Pacific.
-It will lessen Palau’s imported fuel dependency, a major step towards its ambitious goal of 100% renewable power.
+The Palau Solar Battery Project will be the largest such project in the Western Pacific.
+It will lessen Palau’s imported fuel dependency, a major step towards its ambitious goal of 100%.

 Equivalent in Kilowatt Hours (Average Monthly Generation):

 Equivalent Number of Tons of